U.S. News Rankings

 |SAT/ACT scores must be received by||August 1|

-The student-faculty ratio at Loyola University New Orleans is 11:1, and the school has 51.1 percent of its classes with fewer than 20 students.
-The most popular majors at Loyola University New Orleans include: Music, Other; Speech Communication and Rhetoric; Psychology, General; Criminology; and Marketing/Marketing Management, General.
-The average freshman retention rate, an indicator of student satisfaction, is 78.0 percent.
+The student-faculty ratio at Loyola University New Orleans is 10:1, and the school has 53.6 percent of its classes with fewer than 20 students.
+The most popular majors at Loyola University New Orleans include: Psychology, General; Speech Communication and Rhetoric; Music, Other; Criminology; and Political Science and Government, General.
+The average freshman retention rate, an indicator of student satisfaction, is 78.3 percent.

 |Student gender distribution|